garazdawi/erlang.github.io/_posts/2019-9-9-persistent_term.md

 GC when replacing the value.

 When doing this we have to be very careful so that the value does not become a heap value as the cost of doing an update would explode.
-It does however work great for logger and has reduced the overhead of a ?LOG_INFO call by about 65% when no logging should be done.
+However, it works great for logger and has reduced the overhead of a ?LOG_INFO call by about 65% when no logging should be done.

 # Large constant data